The Art of MFF

 Both frames are now complete.
 The next stage is to craft the ornament using fragments of 5.45 mm cartridges.

-The decorative elements between the two frames are formed from fragments of 5.45 mm calibre cartridges, of which more than 500 are required.
+The decorative elements between the two frames are formed from fragments of 5.45 mm calibre cartridges.

 During the Christmas period of 2025, the workshop was struck by a Russian Shahed drone, causing a delay of more than two months in the work.